 Question: There are Muslim women working in factories wearing trousers and not covering their heads.
 Because that’s how it is in Europe, and it is not easy to make ends meet.
 If a Muslim woman is working under these conditions to make a living and save money, what would Islam’s ruling be about this?

-“Regarding women wearing trousers; they can wear shalwar/baggy trousers which do not reveal the parts or form of their bodies.
-However, wearing tight trousers etc. which reveals women’s body forms is disliked (makruh).”
+“Regarding women wearing trousers, they can wear shalwar/baggy trousers which do not reveal the parts or form of their bodies.
+However, wearing tight trousers, etc. which reveals women’s body forms is disliked (makruh).”

 If a woman wears tight trousers revealing the hip, that would be not only disliked, but also forbidden (haraam).
 Breasts and hips are of the “beautiful parts (zeenat)” of women that are mentioned in the following verse.
-They must always be well-hidden, so that men cannot notice:
+They must always be well-hidden so that men cannot notice:

 “Tell the believing women to reduce some of their looks, and cover their private parts.
 Tell them not to uncover their beauty except what is naturally seen.
 Tell them to put their headscarves onto their chests and not expose their beautiful parts except to their husbands, their fathers, their husbands’ fathers, their sons, their husbands’ sons, their brothers, their brothers’ sons, their sisters’ sons, their women, those in their possession, those male attendants that have no sexual desire to women, or children who are not yet aware of the private aspects of women.
 And tell them not to stamp their feet on the ground for their beautiful parts to be noticed.”
-(An-Noor/ The Light 24:31) Tabarani, Mu’jam al-Awsat, 9/277-278 The traditional dress code of Muslim women, calling for the covering of the entire body except the face, hands, and feet.
+(An-Noor/ The Light 24:31) Tabarani, Mu’jam al-Awsat, 9/277-278 The traditional dress code of Muslim women, calling for the covering of the entire body except for the face, hands, and feet.
 Abdul-Hamid al-Shirwan, Ibn Qasim Shihabuddin Ahmad b.
 Qasim al-Abbadi, Hawashi Ahmed b.
 Kasım el-Abbadi, Hawas ala Tuhfat al-Muhtaj bi-Sharh al-Minhaj, al-Maktabat al-Islamiyya, Istanbul, ty., v:2, p:112.)